mountainManCode/boomtown/README.md

-# Boomtown Starter
+# Boomtown

 An application to share your goods and items with the community.
-Built with React-Native and Redux.
+Built with React, Express, GraphQL and Redux.

+login mandi@redacademy.com pass: password
 ## Installation

 Download the repo, then run: